 Even for oil, the cost of higher regulations won’t substantially harm profits, since those additional costs are unlikely to exceed 50 cents a barrel, said Amy Myers Jaffe, executive director of energy and sustainability at the University of California, Davis.

-U.S. output of oil and other liquid petroleum products is expected to surge by more than 80 percent through 2020, the kind of consistent growth that hasn’t been seen since the 1960s, said Edward Morse, global head of commodities research for Citigroup Inc. (C) Obama has made more acreage available to energy companies than any president since Ronald Reagan, and more drilling is taking place on federal land than at any time in history, Morse said.
+U.S. output of oil and other liquid petroleum products is expected to surge by more than 80 percent through 2020, the kind of consistent growth that hasn’t been seen since the 1960s, said Edward Morse, global head of commodities research for Citigroup Inc. (C:US) Obama has made more acreage available to energy companies than any president since Ronald Reagan, and more drilling is taking place on federal land than at any time in history, Morse said.

 “We intend to work constructively with the president and his administration,” Kenneth Cohen, vice president of public and government affairs, at Exxon, said in an e-mail.
 “Key focus areas are tax policy, free trade in energy, enhanced access to domestic oil and gas and including sound science and an economic cost-benefit analysis in future regulatory initiatives.”